YasseenH/movie-scraper/README.md

 https://github.com/user-attachments/assets/af10f19a-c097-4ba6-808f-31fd19c55540

+## The Story
+This project was born to solve a common problem: the struggle to find the perfect movie for a movie night.
+Instead of wasting time endlessly scrolling through options, users can now get personalized recommendations based on movies they already love.
+Using machine learning, this tool provides tailored suggestions, giving users the confidence to choose a film they’ll enjoy without the hassle.
+It's designed for anyone who loves movies and wants quick, reliable recommendations that match their tastes.
+As a user, you can simply input a movie you like and get an accurate recommendation, ensuring a great movie night every time.

 ## Overview

 The primary objective of this project is to scrape movie details from popular websites like IMDb, organize the data into .txt and .csv files, and provide a user-friendly interface for movie recommendations based on the scraped dataset.